david-s-martinez/dex-f3rm/README.md

 ### Installation

 **Note:** this repo requires an NVIDIA GPU with CUDA 11.7+ for NeRF and feature field distillation.
+#### 0. Building and Running the Docker Container with Visual Studio Code and Dev Containers (Recommended):
+Below is the recommended approach for running the pipeline using Visual Studio Code with the Dev Containers extension.
+This approach utilizes the `.devcontainer` directory containing the `devcontainer.json` file and Dockerfile for containerization.
+Users will build and run the container directly from within VS Code.
+You will need:
+- Docker installed on your system
+- [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed on your system

+Open Visual Studio Code and install the "Remote - Containers" extension by Microsoft.
+You can install it from the Extensions view (Ctrl+Shift+X) by searching for "Remote - Containers" and clicking "Install".

+- Once the repository is open in VS Code, the Dev Containers extension will detect the presence of the `.devcontainer` directory containing the `devcontainer.json` file and Dockerfile.
+It will suggest building and opening the project in a container.

+- If the suggestion prompt appears:
+  - Click "Reopen in Container" to build and open the project in a container.
+- If the suggestion prompt does not appear:
+  - Ensure that the Dev Containers extension is properly installed and activated.
+  - Manually build and open the container using the VS Code command palette (Ctrl+Shift+P):
+    - Search for and select "Remote-Containers: Reopen in Container".
+- If this step works you can skip steps 1 and 2.
+Run the rest of commands inside the container.
 #### 1. Setup conda environment

 ```bash